Nine Years In, it’s time to recharge this FAQ

 I have a favorite story, and it’s one I’ll tell one day.

-Ask any descendant of a person who was enslaved or the descendants of the Jews who died in the gas chamber.
-The Indigenous who were slaughtered, the Indians who were denied food and water, and a safe place to land;
+Ask any descendant of a person who was enslaved or the descendants of the Jews who died in the gas chambers.
+The Indigenous people who were slaughtered, the Indians who were denied food and water, and a safe place to land, the Palestinian’s, the Sudanese, the Congolese, those from Tygere, and the DRC, whose lives are cut desperately short before they get to be lived.

 Sending all my love,